2027 Award for Excellence Information

 1994 - Karen Douglas

-The Rosemary & James Walters Service Award
+The Rosemary & James Walters Award for Service

 2020 - Janet Gross